magento/knowledge-base/src/support-tools/observation-for-adobe-commerce/observation-adobe-commerce-overview.md

 The summary tab of Observation for Adobe Commerce is intended to quickly see some of the problems experienced by sites to help you auto-resolve or identify potential root causes of site problems.
 The additional tabs provide deeper level information on component services, database, infrastructure and process states.

-To download the complete article about how to use Observation for Adobe Commerce on our cloud infrastructure, go to [Use Observation for Adobe Commerce](https://support.magento.com/hc/en-us/articles/4402379845901-Use-Observation-for-Adobe-Commerce) page (**you must be signed-in to view it**).
+To download the complete article about how to use Observation for Adobe Commerce on cloud infrastructure, go to [Use Observation for Adobe Commerce](https://support.magento.com/hc/en-us/articles/4402379845901-Use-Observation-for-Adobe-Commerce) page (**you must be signed-in to view it**).